kipr/kiss/Readme.markdown

 KIPR's Instructional Software System
 -------------------------------------

-Building this software is very simple, make sure you have the following pieces of software installed:
+Building this software is very simple.
+Make sure you have the following pieces of software installed:

 * CMake >2.6
 * GCC